Optimal Volume-Sensitive Bounds for Polytope Approximation: Relative Fatness and the Harmonic-Mean Body

 In this section, we establish properties of the harmonic-mean body that are critical to the main results of this paper.
 In particular, given two bodies $K_0 \subset K_1$, we show that $K_0$ is relatively fat with respect to $K_H$.
 In fact, we present a stronger result in Lemma~\ref{lem:HM-fat-main}, which implies relative fatness as an immediate consequence.
 We will employ this stronger result in Section~\ref{s:hausdorff} to obtain our volume-sensitive bounds for polytope approximation.

 The proof of Lemma~\ref{lem:HM-fat-main} is based on the following technical lemma.
 For constant $\lambda$, it implies that for any point $b \in K_0$ that is not too close to the boundary of $K_0$, the Macbeath regions centered at $b$ with respect to $K_0$ and $K_H$, respectively, are roughly similar up to a constant scaling factor.
-This is formally stated in the corollary following the lemma.
+This is established in the following two lemmas.